Abishaik-Mohan/regression-parser/README.md

 # Usage
-Download `parser.py` and place it in a particular `Report` directory which contains `report.txt` and `TestcaseStatusList.txt`.
+Download `parser.py` and place it in a particular module's `Report` directory which contains `report.txt` and `TestcaseStatusList.txt`.

 Execute the script using:

 ### `python3 parser.py`

-Runs the app and produces a list of TCL scripts which have failed due to infrastructure issues.
+Produces a list of TCL scripts for the batch which have failed due to infrastructure issues or a message indicating no infrastructure failures.

 #### `Note`:
 The accuracy of the result is dependent on both the `TestcaseStatusList.txt` and `report.txt`, i.e, all scripts present in `TestcaseStatusList.txt` should be properly reflected in the test titles of `report.txt`.